 How to get a graduate job in science and research

-If you're looking for a career in the science industry, you could opt for a graduate job in industry, research and development, healthcare or education.
-To land one of these positions, you'll need:
+If you're looking for a career in the science industry, you'll need:

 - a bachelors degree and often a postgraduate degree: an undergraduate degree is the minimum requirement for most jobs in science and for some roles, such as university lecturer or research scientist, a postgraduate degree is needed.
 Some employers will accept a masters degree but others will want you to have a PhD.
 You can read our article on science postgraduate study to find out more.